-The following are some important things to know about the Rehabilitation Act (2):
+Important things to know about the Rehabilitation Act (2):

 - People with disabilities are defined as those who have a physical or mental impairment that limits a major life activity, such as walking, seeing, hearing, speaking, learning, or working.
-They must be able to provide a record of their disability, and be “regarded as having such an impairment.”

-- Students should be educated alongside their non-disabled peers whenever appropriate.
+- Students should be educated alongside their non-disabled peers whenever appropriate

-The Individuals with Disabilities Education Act (IDEA): Originally passed in 1975 under the name “Education for All Handicapped Children Act,” this law mandates that children with disabilities must receive a free and appropriate education (FAPE) in the least restrictive environment (LRE).
+Originally passed in 1975 under the name “Education for All Handicapped Children Act,” IDEA mandates that children with disabilities must receive a free and appropriate education (FAPE) in the least restrictive environment (LRE).
 It also provides financial assistance to help educational agencies comply with federal laws and provide required services to students with disabilities.
-The name Individuals with Disabilities Education Act (IDEA) emerged in 1990, when amendments to the Education for All Handicapped Children Act were made.
-Additional amendments were passed in 1997 and 2004 (3).
-IDEA describes the services that must be provided to students in elementary and secondary schools, and emphasizes the concept of Individual Education Programs (IEPs) for students with disabilities (1).

 - IDEA protects children, which includes people up to age 21, who are eligible for special education and related services.
 Disabilities that make a child eligible for such services include autism spectrum disorder, cerebral palsy, vision or hearing impairments, and many more.